alirezaArz/Ecovision/README.md

 this makes kind of HOT Reload or LIVE preview in the django and updates the htm in the browser while the file is being edited.</p>

 <h2>
-to run the react + nextjs   run this two  inside T:\JAVASCRIPT\VGAnalyzer\VGAnalyzer\frontend
+to run the react + nextjs   run this two  inside T:\JAVASCRIPT\Ecovision\Ecovision\frontend

   npm install   and   npm run dev
 </h2>